regits2501/xwiz-server/EXAMPLES.md

  2. saves `twitterOptions`/`accessToken` to apropriate places to be used in the next middleware
  3. when it's done doing its thing, calls the next middleware

 As you can see, twiz is not keen to stuff potentialy security sensitive data to `app` or `req` objects.
-It is given to your judgement to place your data where you see fit. `app` is used as storage in example just as an ilustration of a purpose, maybe you whould want some caching solution like `redis`/`memcache`.
+It is given to your judgement to place your data where you see fit. `app` is used as storage in example just as an ilustration of a purpose, maybe you would want some caching solution like `redis`/`memcache`.

 ## Chunked responses